 Health History

-Any pre-existing conditions at the time of enrolment will be excluded from cover.
-For Ragdolls, this is especially relevant for heart conditions, bladder stones, and urinary issues.
-Getting cover before issues develop is worth considering.
+Any conditions present at the time of enrolment will be excluded from cover.
+For Ragdolls, this is particularly relevant for heart conditions, bladder stones, and urinary problems.
+Arranging cover before issues develop is worth considering.

 📍